 Slight rise in COVID-19 cases in Middlesex-London

-Here is where the cases stand in the region based on the most recent publicly available data:
+Here is where the case totals stand in other nearby regions based on the most recent publicly available data: